 How Iron Maiden Sparked Retirement Rumors With ‘The Final Frontier’

-On Aug.
-13, 2010, British heavy metal legends Iron Maiden accomplished a measure of career synchronicity when they celebrated an amazing 30 years as recording artists (and 35 since their inception) with the release of their 15th studio album, The Final Frontier.
+Iron Maiden accomplished a measure of career synchronicity on Aug.
+13, 2010, when they celebrated an amazing 30 years as recording artists (and 35 since their inception) with the release of their 15th studio album, The Final Frontier.

-In doing so, they also scared the heck out of many fans who took its title a bit too literally and immediately started fretting that the end might be in sight for their favorite head-banging sextet (septet if you count their inseparable mascot, Eddie).
+In doing so, they also scared the heck out of many fans who took its title a bit too literally and immediately started fretting that the end might be in sight.
 It didn't help that band leader Steve Harris once suggested that he’d envisioned 15 studio albums from his band.

-Not that one could have blamed the men in Iron Maiden for being ready to fade into their career sunset, after all they had achieved during their historic ‘80s run, their dogged ‘90s survival, and triumphant ‘00s resurrection.
+No one would have blamed Iron Maiden for being ready to fade into their career sunset, after all they had achieved during their historic ‘80s run, their dogged ‘90s survival, and triumphant ‘00s resurrection.
 To say they had nothing left to prove would obviously be an understatement.

 Listen to Iron Maiden's 'Satellite 15 ...
 The Final Frontier'